 The following rules usually apply (at the discretion of the Committee):

 - Awards are normally made to those in the early stages of their careers (students and postdocs)

 - Applicants must have been a member for at least a year (or be a PhD student in their first year of study).

-- Group leaders who have no grant money available for travel may apply to attend the BSCB spring meeting.
+- Group leaders who have no grant money available for travel are eligible for our COB Support Grants.

 - No applicant will receive more than one award per annum and three in toto.
 However, an award to attend the BSCB spring meeting does not preclude getting another travel award in the same year.

 - The applicant must be contributing a poster or a talk.